GoogleCloudPlatform/community/tutorials/ar-subs/index.md

 1. Follow the [instructions to download the latest Raspbian Lite OS image](https://www.raspberrypi.org/documentation/installation/installing-images/README.md), and write it to your MicroSD card.

 1. Insert the MicroSD card into the Raspberry Pi card slot.

-1. Connect the USB keyboard into the Raspberry Pi.
+1. Connect the USB keyboard to the Raspberry Pi.

 1. Connect the Raspberry Pi to a monitor or a projector using an HDMI cable.

 1. (Optional) If you use Ethernet connectivity, connect your ethernet cable to the Raspberry Pi.

-1. Connect the Raspberry Pi power supply to the wall socket and to the Raspberry Pi, to start Raspbian OS.
+1. Connect the Raspberry Pi power supply to the wall socket and to the Raspberry Pi, which starts Raspbian OS.

 1. Log in to the Raspberry Pi with the initial username (`pi`) and password (`raspberry`).

 1. Start the Raspberry Pi configuration as the superuser:

         sudo raspi-config

 1. Select **1 Change User Password** to change the Raspberry Pi password.

-1. The recommended network connection method is an ethernet cable which provides a DHCP client IP to the Raspberry Pi.
-If you are using Wi-fi,
-    select: **2 Network Options** then **N2 Wi-fi** to configure your Wi-fi country settings, SSID and passphrase.
+1. The recommended network connection method is an ethernet cable that provides a DHCP client IP to the Raspberry Pi.
+If you are using Wi-fi, select **2 Network Options** and then **N2 Wi-fi** to configure your Wi-fi country settings, SSID, and passphrase.

-1. To get most console apps to display text correctly, select:
-    **4 Localisation options** then **I1 Change Locale**.
-Scroll down with the down arrow key, and deselect the default option (`en_GB.UTF-8 UTF-8`) using the space bar.
+1. Select **4 Localisation options** and then **I1 Change Locale**.

+1. Scroll down with the down arrow key, and deselect the default option (`en_GB.UTF-8 UTF-8`) using the space bar.

 1. Scroll down to `en_US.UTF-8 UTF-8` and select that option with the space bar.

-1. Press Tabulator and select: **Ok**
+1. Press **Tabulator** and select **Ok**.

 1. Use the arrow keys in the **Configuring locales** window to select `en_US.UTF-8` from the list of choices as the default locale.
-Press Tabulator and select: **Ok**
+Press **Tabulator** and select **Ok**.

-1. To set your system timezone, select: **4 Localisation options** then **I2 Change Timezone** and use the menu options to find your geographic region and country.
+1. Select **4 Localisation options** and then **I2 Change Timezone**, and use the menu options to find your geographic region and country.

     Setting the timezone is important because some Google Cloud services require client devices' system clocks to be within 10 minutes of real time.
 Raspbian uses global NTP time servers to synchronize the clock.

-1. Optionally, select: **4 Localisation options** then **I3 Change Keyboard Layout** to match your layout.
-If you are not sure,
+1. (Optional) Select **4 Localisation options** and then **I3 Change Keyboard Layout** to match your layout.

-    select: **Generic 105-key (Intl) PC**, then **English (US)**, then **The default for the keyboard layout**, then **No compose key**.
+    If you are not sure, select **Generic 105-key (Intl) PC**, **English (US)**, **The default for the keyboard layout**, and **No compose key**.

-1. Select: **Interfacing Options**, then **P2 SSH**, then **Yes** to enable the SSH server on your Pi.
+1. Select **Interfacing Options**, **P2 SSH**, and then **Yes** to enable the SSH server on your Raspberry Pi.

-1. Select: **Finish**, to exit the raspi-config tool and accept to restart the Pi.
-If you are not prompted to reboot when you exit raspi-config, reboot the Pi by executing:
+1. Select **Finish** to exit the `raspi-config` tool, and accept to restart the Raspberry Pi.
+If you are not prompted to reboot when you exit `raspi-config`, reboot the Raspberry Pi:

         sudo reboot

 1. Log in as the `pi` user with your new custom password.

-1. Verify that you have an IP address on your Pi by executing:
+1. Verify that you have an IP address on your Raspberry Pi:

         ifconfig -a

-    You should see a client IP from your local network segment in either the `wlan0` or `eth0` interface.
+    You should see a client IP address from your local network segment in either the `wlan0` or `eth0` interface.

-1. Verify that your DNS resolution and internet connection work, by executing:
+1. Verify that your DNS resolution and internet connection work:

         ping www.google.com

-1. If you do not have an IP address, or DNS resolution or internet connectivity fail, do not proceed further until you have fixed your Pi's network configuration.
+1. If you do not have an IP address, or DNS resolution or internet connectivity fail, do not proceed further until you have fixed your Raspberry Pi's network configuration.

-1. For Wi-fi connectivity only - check if your Wi-fi adapter has power saving enabled.
-You may wish to disable Wi-fi power saving, or it might give you sporadic network connectivity issues later on.
-Check the current state by executing:
+1. If you are using Wi-Fi, check whether your Wi-Fi adapter has power saving
+    enabled:

         iwconfig

-    Look for "Power Management" under the `wlan0` interface.
-If you see `Power Management:on`, then you have to disable it.
+    Power saving might give you sporadic network connectivity issues.
+Look for `Power Management` under the `wlan0` interface.
+If you see `Power Management:on`, then we recommend that you disable it for this tutorial.

-1. On Pi 3 model B/B+, disable `wlan0` Wi-fi power management by configuring
+1. On Raspberry Pi 3 model B/B+, disable `wlan0` Wi-Fi power management by configuring `/etc/network/interfaces`:
-    `/etc/network/interfaces`.
-Execute:

         sudo vi /etc/network/interfaces

-    or use the nano editor if you prefer.
+    (This command uses `vi`.
+You can use `nano` if you prefer.)

     Add these lines to the end of the file:

         allow-hotplug wlan0
         iface wlan0 inet manual
             # disable wlan0 power saving
             post-up iw dev $IFACE set power_save off

-1. Reboot the Pi with:
+1. Apply the changes by rebooting the Raspberry Pi:

         sudo reboot

-    to apply the changes.
-Then log in again as the `pi` user.
+1. Log in again as the `pi` user.

-1. Execute:
+1. Ensure that Wi-fi power management is now off:

         iwconfig

-    to ensure that Wi-fi power management is now: `Power Management:off` for `wlan0`.
+    You should see `Power Management:off` for `wlan0`.

-1. Execute:
+1. Check your internet connectivity:

         ping www.google.com

-    to check your internet connectivity.

-1. Upgrade the Raspbian packages to latest versions with:
+1. Upgrade the Raspbian packages to latest versions:

         sudo apt-get update && sudo apt-get upgrade -y

-### Install Cloud SDK
+### Install the Cloud SDK

+1. Log in to the Raspberry Pi with an SSH connection from your host computer:

+        ssh pi@[YOUR_RASPBERRY_PI_IP_ADDRESS]

-1. Log in to the Pi with an SSH connection from your host computer.
-This way you can easily copy & paste commands from this tutorial and linked pages, to the Pi.
-Execute:
+    With an SSH connection, you can copy and paste commands from this tutorial and linked pages to the Raspberry Pi.

-        ssh pi@<your-Pi-IP>

-1. On the Pi, follow all the steps [here](https://cloud.google.com/sdk/docs/#deb) to install and initialize Cloud SDK for Debian systems.
+1. On the Raspberry Pi, follow all of the steps to [install and initialize the Cloud SDK for Debian systems](https://cloud.google.com/sdk/docs/#deb).
-1. Check that Cloud SDK is installed and initialized with:
+1. Check that Cloud SDK is installed and initialized:

         gcloud info

     Ensure that the `Account` and `Project` properties are set correctly.

-### Install additional OS packages
+### Install additional operating system packages

-1. Execute the following command to install the required OS package dependencies:
+1. Install the required operating system packages:

         sudo apt-get update && sudo apt-get install -y git python3-dev python3-pygame python3-venv libatlas-base-dev libasound2-dev python3-pyaudio